ecaracasdev/challange-api/README.md

   4. /api/sons/ -> Son's CRUD detailed in the /docs endpoint
   5. /api/users/ -> Users's CRUD detailed in the /docs endpoint

-###  Once started the server you can access the documentation here http://localhost:3000/docs , I choose swagger for the documentation and functional testing of the endpoints
+###  Once the server is running you can access the documentation here http://localhost:3000/docs , I choose swagger for the documentation and functional testing of the endpoints

 ## Building

-In order to build the TypeScript compiler, ensure that you have [Git](https://git-scm.com/downloads) , [Node.js](https://nodejs.org/) and [MongoDB](https://www.mongodb.com/es) installed.
+In order to run the TypeScript project, ensure that you have [Git](https://git-scm.com/downloads) , [Node.js](https://nodejs.org/) and [MongoDB](https://www.mongodb.com/es) installed.

 Clone a copy of the repo: